 Patterson Society brought in $21,820 in memberships through its fall funding drive, compared to the budgeted amount of $15,000.
 Donations received after December 31st will be in the 2023 financials.

 Guest speaker Jan Dekoff, CCLS Executive Director: Ms. Dekoff spoke of an opportunity for more sustainable funding for libraries.
 She outlined for us how N.Y.
-State Education Law 259 allows libraries to request of their local school/Board of Elections couldadd a library funding proposition.
-If approved by the residents, the Library’s line item would be added to the levy and then paid to us. .
-The School Board/Board of Elections would have the data on the number of assessed residents used to calculate what the estimated Library tax might be.She commented that she had reviewed our current funding process, cautioning that we could face financial difficulty if our municipal funding were cut, our Endowment drastically lost value, or our fundraisers proved unsuccessful.
+State Education Law 259 allows libraries to request of their local school board to add a library funding proposition on the school district ballot.
+If approved by the residents, the Library’s line item would be added to the levy and then paid to us by the School Board.
+She commented that she had reviewed our current funding process, cautioning that we could face financial difficulty if our municipal funding were cut, our Endowment drastically lost value, or our fundraisers proved unsuccessful.
 An advantage to such an approach, in her view, is that the community gains a better sense of how the library functions and gives them a greater sense of ownership of the library.
 She explained that it is imperative that we realistically determine our needs and put that amount in the initial ask.
 Once passed, that amount cannot be denied in the future and becomes the basis for future requests for increases as salary, operational costs, etc. rise.
 Because it is so important to have the commitment of every trustee to the process and to pave a sturdy educational path for our community once we have chosen this direction, she projected this to be at least a 12-18 month process.
-Right now, we should work to get the benefits offered by the library in the minds of the community.
-She assured, that if we chose, the voting location could be at the Library. .
-Since the Pendergast Library has successfully completed this process and also has an endowment (over 90% of libraries seeking 259 funding did NOT have endowments), Ms. Dekoff suggested that we meet with some of their trustees to mine their ideas and experiences.
+Right now, we should work to promote the benefits offered by the library in the minds of the community.
+She explained, that if we chose, the voting on this proposition could be held at the Library.
+Since the Prendergast Library has successfully completed this process and also has an endowment (over 90% of libraries seeking 259 funding did NOT have endowments), Ms. Dekoff suggested that we meet with some of their trustees to mine their ideas and experiences.
 She presented us with preparatory reading materials and received our gratitude for her time and expertise.

 No Unfinished Business New Business: The holiday calendar for Christmas and New Year’s was decided as closures on Dec.25 and 26 as well as Jan.
 1 and 2.